AceKinnn/OOP/GSLC2/readme.md

 <h3>GSLC 2</h3>

-The project is about simulation of POS system for furniture shop.
+The project is about simulation of POS system for furniture shop, although this is just for the sale, this does not include creation or deletion of items.
 There are 5 classes, represents several furniture types (table, chair, lamp, bookcase and bed).
 In this project, interface and abstract class are implemented. <br>

 In menu,  user can input the furniture type and the quantity they desire to buy.
 Then, it will ouput receipt containing the details of the bought furniture.